Are you looking to load up your e-reader or tablet with some new books to boost your business or career?

 16) Baby Steps: The Path from Motherhood to Career by Diane Lang

-I have used this book professionally myself after having my first child and feel that it should be a staple in every mommy group across the country!
+I have used this book professionally after having my first child and feel that it should be a staple in every mommy group across the country!
 At 62 pages long, every word counts.
 For moms that are still weighing your options, this book will help them decide if indeed it is time to go back to work.
-If it is, Ms. Lang gives several options that most women might not have considered that have worked for some of the women who she interviewed.
+If it is, Ms. Lang gives several options that most women might not have considered that have worked for some of the women she interviewed.
 She covers the resume, the interview, and that transition period from home to work that is full of mixed emotions.
 It’s like receiving advice from a wise and gentle friend.
 Suggested by Dori-Anne Newton – MTL Communications.